Merchant API v92.0 release notes

 - PayPal reserves the right to expire a MsgSubID after 13 days.

-- The result in subsequent responses to an original transaction will be different from the original response and will return
+- The result in subsequent responses to an original transaction is different from the original response and returns

 - Type (SOAP), L_TYPEn (NVP)